Russian rights groups to Trump: Don't forget about us

 U.S. intelligence officials have alleged that Putin was personally involved a covert campaign to influence the vote — with the ultimate goal of electing Trump.

-Voices that champion civil society causes fret that all this suggests Trump's America will be less focused on pointing out potential abuses or issues that arise within Russia.
+Voices that champion civil society causes, like non-profits and NGOs, fret that all this suggests Trump's America will be less focused on pointing out potential abuses or issues that arise within Russia.

 "The United States has been one of the critical voices of what's going on in Russia," said Natalia Taubina, head of the Public Verdict Foundation, a Moscow non-profit organization offering legal assistance to rights-abuse sufferers.
 "My concern is that [under Trump] the U.S. will pay less attention to the human rights situation in Russia and issues like torture."